xian-network/dapp-utils/README.md

     });
 ```

-To get the Xian balance of the wallet, you can use `getBalance` function with the contract of the token that you want to get the balance of.
+To get the balance of the wallet, you can use `getBalance` function with the contract of the token that you want to get the balance of.
 This function returns a promise that resolves with the wallet balance.

 ```javascript
 XianWalletUtils.getBalance("currency")